crux82/crux82.github.io/_pages/about.md

 I was born in Marino (Rome), Italy, on July 20th, 1982.
 I am currently **Associate Professor** in the Department of Enterprise Engineering at the University of Rome “Tor Vergata”.

-My research investigates **Machine Learning and Artificial Intelligence**, with a focus on:
+My research investigates **Machine Learning and Artificial Intelligence**, bridging **theoretical models** and **large-scale applications**.
+It spans multiple areas, including:

-- Large Language Models (LLMs) and Generative AI
+- **Large Language Models and Generative AI**: instruction tuning, continual learning, multimodal integration.
-- Multimodal LLMs and grounded language understanding
-- Kernel methods and neural networks for Natural Language Processing
+- **Machine Learning for NLP**: kernel methods, neural networks, syntactic and semantic parsing.
-- Semantic search, fact verification, and retrieval-augmented generation
+- **Semantic Search and Information Access**: fact verification, retrieval-augmented generation, adaptive IR.
-- Human-Robot Interaction and adaptive interfaces
-- Ethics, transparency, and sustainability in AI systems
+- **Human–Robot Interaction**: language understanding for robots, adaptive and context-aware interfaces.
+- **Applied AI**: sentiment analysis, epidemic intelligence, digital tourism, and domain-specific IR.
+- **Ethics and Transparency in AI**: interpretability, fairness, sustainability, and “ethics by design”.

 I serve as **Technical Lead** of the [Semantic Analytics Group (SAG)](http://sag.art.uniroma2.it/) and member of the **Artificial Intelligence at Tor Vergata (ART)** research network.